newprojects-ai/lvnplus_apiV3/fyi.md

   - Password: student123
   - Role: Student
 - Check server logs for detailed error information

-### Next Steps
-- Monitor the enhanced logs to identify the exact cause of the JWT token generation failure
-- Verify the user object structure from the database

 ### 2025-01-30 12:33:20Z - Fixed Password Field Name Mismatch